Ridgewood Public Schools: Superintendent search

-The Ridgewood Board of Education had been searching for a new superintendent since July 1, 2006, with Dr. Paul Arilotta, previously Principal of Travell School, serving as an interim replacement during the year-long search.
-The Board hired Martin Brooks as Superintendent, effective July 1, 2007.
-However, in mid-June, Brooks declined the invitation for what the Board described as personal reasons, though there was community opposition to Brooks' appointment that was said to have made him "feel unwelcome".
+The Ridgewood Board of Education had been searching for a new superintendent since July 1, 2006, with Paul Arilotta, previously Principal of Travell School, serving as an interim replacement during the year-long search.
+The Board hired Martin Brooks as superintendent, effective July 1, 2007.
+However, in mid-June, Brooks declined the invitation for what the board described as personal reasons, though there was community opposition to Brooks' appointment that was said to have made him "feel unwelcome".
 This has led to the beginning of another search, and another year of the district hiring an interim superintendent, until a permanent replacement is hired and assumes the position.
 The New York Times reported that this is the result of a dispute over the district's reform math program.

-Dr. Daniel Fishbein, a Ridgewood parent and previous superintendent of the Glen Ridge Public Schools, served as superintendent from 2008 to 2020.
+Daniel Fishbein, a Ridgewood parent and previous superintendent of the Glen Ridge Public Schools, served as superintendent from 2008 to 2020.

-In December 2020, Dr. Thomas Gorman, then principal of Ridgewood High school stepped in as interim superintendent.
-In March 2021, he was formally appointed to the position of Superintendent of Schools.
+In December 2020, Thomas Gorman, then principal of Ridgewood High school stepped in as interim superintendent.
+In March 2021, he was formally appointed to the position of superintendent of schools.